 Our most important raw materials are recycled stainless and carbon steels.
 Recycling a product saves resources by reducing the need to extract new minerals and ores from the ground.
 The average recycled material content for all stainless produced by Outokumpu is over 90%, the highest on the market.
-In 2021, we reached a recycled material content rate of 90.1%, incl. steel scrap and waste streams from our production.
+In 2022, we reached an all-time high recycled material content rate of 94%, incl. steel scrap and waste streams from our production.
 In comparison, a recent study by the Yale University showed that the global average of recycled content is only 44%.

 However, durability is also important.
 Manufacturing something only once, instead of twice or even three times during a certain time period, due to breakdowns and repair, is of course less resource consuming.
 Stainless steel helps to prolong the lifetimes of applications, for example bridges susceptible to corrosion, or components like exhaust pipe systems in cars.

 A study by Boston Consulting Group on the CO2 emissions related to the six relevant uses of steel revealed that CO2 savings in the use phase are six times the CO2 needed to produce the steel.

 The durability of stainless steel also has a cost-effective impact from a life-cycle perspective.
 Stainless steel requires only minimal maintenance, which is both economical and good for the environment and society.
 The combination of corrosion resistance and durability increases product lifetime.
 In certain cases, these cost savings can be in the range of 30% to 40% compared to alternative materials, and they arise from reduced repair and maintenance costs.

 Overall life-cycle impact of our products

 The strengths of Outokumpu’s stainless steel are especially visible from a life cycle perspective.
 By paying more attention to life cycle oriented environmental management and conducting several life cycle inventory studies we have been able to point out and act on the most efficient ways to reduce the overall life cycle impact of our products.